 While it's not uncommon to feel sad when things in life go offtrack — job loss, divorce, loss of friends or family — when feelings of insignificance become more than fleeting emotions, or your long-term outlook on life turns south, it may be time to speak with a professional.
 While some mental health issues, like depression, share the same symptoms and origins; it’s worth looking into therapy to mediate complaints before they become excessive and lead to more problems.

-Worthlessness is an uncomfortable, distressing emotion that can take a huge toll on wellbeing.
-Through therapy, worthlessness can be converted to self-worth, a powerful concept that recognizes not only a person’s strengths but their worthiness of comfort, joy, and happiness.
+With the help of therapy, feelings of worthlessness can be converted to those of self-respect, a powerful concept that recognizes not only a person’s strengths but their worthiness of comfort, joy, and happiness.

 What is worthlessness?

-Origin of worthlessness
+Origins of worthlessness